michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0142.md

 - adj: being in captivity
 - adj: giving or marked by complete attention to
 ### Family
-captive: captivate, captives, captivity+;captivate: captivated, captivates, captivating, captivation;captivating: captivatingly;captivation: captivations;captivity: captivities
+- captive: captivate, captives, captivity+
+- captivate: captivated, captivates, captivating, captivation
+- captivating: captivatingly
+- captivation: captivations
+- captivity: captivities
 ### Examples
 - He fathered nearly a quarter of the world’s captive pandas.
 - Formerly captive nations freed from Soviet control seemed eager to embrace liberal democracy, capitalism - and substantial subsidies - from their wealthier neighbors.